 Cost Factors for Water Damage Repair

 The cost of repairs will vary, depending on where the water damage occurred.
 Take into account the size of the affected area and the materials that will have to be replaced or restored.
 Home insurance may cover many types of water damage, depending on the cause.

 You must add three sets of costs to pin down the total sum of your repairs.
 Take into account the cost of water removal, cleanup, ventilation, and decontamination, as well as the cost of building and structural repairs.
 Add the cost of replacement or cleaning of personal property and mechanical equipment.

 Other Factors Impacting the Cost of Repair

 Costs of water damage repair will also vary, depending on other factors.
 They include where you live and the cost of labor and materials in your area.
 The type of water damage (clean water, gray water, or black water) factors in, as does the extent of the damage.

-- If you must repair with new materials or attempt to restore older materials in your home to maintain the original structures.
-For example, in the case of an old wood frame window, will you restore the wood in the window frame or will you replace with new aluminum windows?
+Will you repair with new materials, or attempt to restore older materials in your home to maintain the original structure?
+Will you restore the wood in an old wood frame window, or will you replace it with new windows?